pivotx/PivotX-extensions/wxrexport/docs/wordpress.markdown

 __Additional plugins__

-If you are going to export your Extrafields and their values you need to install plugin ACF (Advanced Custom Fields) and if your going to export your Galleries you can install plugin Envira (Lite) or Media Library Assistant.
+If you are going to export your Extrafields and their values you need to install/activate plugin ACF (Advanced Custom Fields) and if your going to export your Galleries you can install/activate plugin Envira (Lite) or Media Library Assistant.

 Preparation on the PivotX side
 ==============================